v1alina/DH-Tools-and-Methods/README.md

 ---
 1. Topic:

 I would like to analyse the language of populist rhetoric.
 In relevant theoretical literature, populist rhetoric is characterized as appealing more to "people" and using simpler languages because of this.
 Aalberg et al. (2016) describe the populism as a 'thin' ideology that can take many forms depenings on socio-cultural context.
 They characterize populism as something that appears in "the oral, written, and visual communication of individual politicians, parties, social movements"(Aalberg et al., 2016).
+However, they reject the idea that populist language may be more simplistic and instead, highlight the language usage of being representative of the 'we' - the people - against the 'elites'.
 I want to investigate this claim further with a textual analysis of speeches by populist politicians.

 ---
 2. Context: